 The process is like the game of Clue – discovering the virus on a macro level (such as on the air filters) and then narrowing down the areas (and individuals) quickly to discover where and how the virus has entered the building.

-The testing process can also assure visitors your business is free of detectable coronavirus, and that you take proactive measures when a contamination is found.
+The testing process can also assure visitors your business is free of detectable coronavirus, and that you take proactive measures when contamination is found.

 In an NBC news story, an investigative reporter used a COVID-19 test for surfaces to conduct multiple surface tests across the US.
-Reporters and staff tested elevators, shopping carts, menus and playgrounds.
+Reporters and staff tested elevators, shopping carts, menus, and playgrounds.
 The results concluded that around 5% of the items tested were positive for SARS-COV-2.
 The areas were predominantly high-touch surfaces within high-traffic facilities.

-You now have the ability apply a similar surface tests within your facility.
+You now have the ability to apply similar surface tests within your facility.
 By testing common areas, you can determine indoor exposure to COVID-19 and demonstrate the efficacy of your routine cleaning.
 It will also help you find any asymptomatic personnel or those that are not experiencing symptoms yet and quarantine and disinfect their areas.